MICLab-Unicamp/LOCCA/README.md

 ---

-## Instructions for Using the Script
+## Instructions for Using the Script in a Python Environmen

 This script allows you to load and visualize 3D CT scans along with their corresponding annotations (e.g., segmentation masks).
 It is intended for medical imaging tasks using Python.